 To make homemade soy milk, you only need two ingredients: yellow soybeans and water.
 Easy peasy!
 You can also add vanilla beans (or homemade vanilla extract), cocoa or carob powder, some sweetener (we love dates!) or your favorite ingredients, it’s up to you.

 I drink a juice or a smoothie almost every day and I always use a glass straw.
 I prefer glass instead of plastic because it’s cheaper, healthier, more minimalist and it’s also better for the planet, all advantages!
-I bought my glass straws on this website, but you can also buy them at Amazon, here is the link.
+I bought my glass straws Glass Dharma’s website, but you can also buy them at Amazon, here is the link.

 You need to try this recipe, homemade soy milk tastes much better than store-bought and it’s also cheaper and healthier.
 You only need two ingredients, a blender, a strainer, a saucepan and a spoon, that’s all!